LamaV10/Timer/README.md

 # Usage

-In order to have music playing you have to create a folder named "Music" inside "Source/" and then put your music in there.
+In order to have working music you have to create a folder named "Music" inside of "Source/" and then put your music in there (mp3, WAV).
-After that you can execute the setup.sh script and choose "1", which will bring you to the module responsible for the music (music.py).
+After that you can execute the setup.sh script and choose "1", which will bring you to the module responsible for the music (music.py) after you have choosen your editor.
-Now you can put your titel in line 7.
 Neovim, Vim, Nano and Vscode/ium are supported in this script.
 Let me know which editors you want to be added!
+Now you can put your titel into the line 7.

 # Linux